 Each week, during a 'Well done' assembly, two children from each class, who have been identified as having demonstrated outstanding behaviour (Action Hero) or exceptional class work (Learning Hero), are presented with a special certificate.
 These children are presented to the Key Stage as role models.
-Their Certificates are displayed in the Hall and their names are written in the School Newsletter to parents.
+Their Certificates are displayed in the Hall and their names are displayed electronically in the Office noticeboard and written in the School Newsletter to parents.